 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced into a lower priced category (65 percent cheaper at launch).

 - More modern: Reflects 4 years and 4 months of technical progress since the G1X launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the SX620 comes out slightly ahead of the G1X (13 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (13 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G1 X and the Canon SX620 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the G1X or the SX620.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.